 In 2020, at the height of the Covid pandemic, the Maundy service could not be held in person, so the Maundy coins were blessed in the Chapel Royal and recipients received them in the post along with a personal letter from The Queen.

-In The Queen's later years, other members of the Royal Family attended the Maundy Service at St George's Chapel on Her Majesty's behalf.
+In 2022 The Queen asked the then Prince of Wales to attend the Royal Maundy Service at St George’s Chapel on Her Majesty’s behalf.

 The Queen was involved with many faith-related charities including the National Churches Trust, The Boys' Brigade and the YMCA.